 - a.
 Federal, State, and Local Law - i.
 Violations of federal, state, or local law or College District policies, procedures, or rules, including the student handbook shall be prohibited. - b.
 Prohibited Weapons - i.
 Possession, distribution, sale, or use of firearms, location-restricted knives, clubs, knuckles, firearm silencers, or other prohibited weapons or devices in violation of law or College District policies and procedures shall be prohibited.
 [See policy CH F] - c.
 Drugs and Alcohol - i.
 Behaviors regarding drugs and alcohol and associated paraphernalia shall be prohibited as described in policy FLBE. - d.
 Debts - i.
 Owing a monetary debt to the College District that is considered delinquent or writing an "insufficient funds" check to the College District shall be prohibited. - e.
 Disruptions - i.
 "Disorderly conduct," as defined above, or disruptive behavior shall be prohibited. - f.
 Behavior Targeting Others - i.
 The following behavior targeting others shall be prohibited: - 1.
 Threatening another person, including a student or employee; - 2.
-Intentionally, knowingly, or negligently causing physical harm to any person; - 3.
-Engaging in conduct that constitutes harassment, sexual assault, dating violence, stalking, or bullying directed toward another person, including a student or employee; [See DIA series, FFD series, and FFE as appropriate] The following person has been designated to handle inquiries regarding the nondiscrimination policies: Human Resources Director/Title IX Coordinator, 2500 N. Robison Rd., Texarkana, TX, 75599, (903) 823-3355, human.resources@texarkanacollege.edu. - 4.
+Intentionally, knowingly, or negligently causing physical harm to any person; - Engaging in conduct that constitutes harassment, sexual assault, dating violence, stalking, or bullying directed toward another person, including a student or employee; [See DIA series, FFD series, and FFE as appropriate] The following person has been designated to handle inquiries regarding the nondiscrimination policies: Human Resources Director/Title IX Coordinator, 2500 N. Robison Rd., Texarkana, TX, 75599, (903) 823-3355, human.resources@texarkanacollege.edu. - 4.
 Hazing with or without the consent of a student; [See FLBC] - 5.
 Initiations by organizations that include features that are dangerous, harmful, or degrading to the student, a violation of which also renders the organization subject to appropriate discipline; and - 6.
-Endangering the health or safety of members of the College District community or visitors to the premises. - g.
-Property - i.
-The following behavior regarding property shall be prohibited: - 1.
-Intentionally, knowingly, or negligently defacing, damaging, misusing, or destroying College District property or property owned by others; - 2.
-Stealing from the College District or others; and - 3.
-Theft, sabotage, destruction, distribution, or other use of the intellectual property of the College District or third parties without permission. - h.
-Directives i.
-Failure to comply with directives given by College District personnel, and failure to provide identification when requested to do so by College District personnel shall be prohibited.
+Endangering the health or safety of members of the College District community or visitors to the premises.